revoltek/losoto/README.md

 Included tools:

 - H5parm_creator.py:
-    * creates an h5parm file from a parmdb
+    * creates an h5parm file from an MS or a globaldb created with parmdb_collector.py
 - H5parm_merge.py:
     * merge multiple H5parm files into a single one
 - parmdb_collector.py: